Get discounts,

 Many homeowners are drawn to the appeal of ready-made homes—whether new construction or newly added to the market again—because they can see what they’ll get and are able to negotiate a price before signing.
 On the other hand, building a home is a lot more open ended; the house has yet to be created and the cost could fluctuate throughout the process.
 Don’t let that scare you off—it actually gives you more control over the budget and allows you to put your money where you really want it!
 If you’re interested in building an affordable home, here are the things to keep in mind that will help you manage costs when you build and even after you move in.

-With a perfectly rectangular footprint, House Plan 9516 makes a great choice for a modest budget.
-It has 864 square feet and two bedrooms that share a hall bath to help minimize costs, because plumbing is one of the most expensive parts of building a house.
+With a rectangular footprint, House Plan 6093 makes a great choice for a modest budget.
+It has 1,772 square feet and three bedrooms that share a divided hall bath to help minimize costs, because plumbing is one of the most expensive parts of building a house.

 Keep the Shape Simple